sdsc/scipy-roll/README.md

 a Python library for common tasks in scientific computing.
 - <a href="http://sympy.org" target="_blank">sympy</a>  s a Python library for symbolic mathematics

+Note that the latest versons of the following packages are no longer supported by python 2.x:

+   matplotlib astropy IPython scipy

+and that ScientificPython will not build under python 3.7

 ## Requirements